 For those suffering overwhelm due to the realisation of how bad things have gotten, aim for weight maintenance first.
-By focusing on regulation of your current state rather than immediate restriction this gives us a chance to ease into journey and increase the self awareness around the problem.
+By focusing on the regulation of your current state rather than immediate restriction gives us a chance to ease into the journey and increase the self-awareness around the problem.

 Work on discovering a bracket in which you do not put yourself in a worse position and slowly coach yourself in the right direction.
 Give yourself a window to land in as opposed to a predefined number you need to hit every day.

 Aim for 100-200cals on either side of your daily TEE (Use this calculator).
 Be honest about your activity levels and if in doubt, err on the side of saying you’re less active than what you think, because you probably are.
 When talking about apps like MyFitnessPal, never set an aggressive weight loss target you cannot maintain, by aiming to no more than .5kg per week, you’ve got a far better chance of achieving consistency over the long term.

 - Protein – Out of all macros, protein is the most important for weight loss.
 Why?
 It reduces hunger cravings, increases protein synthesis and metabolism, promotes muscle growth and helps repair muscles.
 There is some conjecture as to what the ideal intake is but there is reliable evidence suggesting that 1.6 to 2g/kg of bodyweight or roughly 30% of total caloric intake is suitable

 - Total Caloric Intake – It may take some work to discover your true activity level and caloric intake.
 For the most part, people are overly optimistic about their activity level and deliberately inaccurate with tracking their caloric intake.
 Take your time and learn what moves the needle in the right direction

 - Carbohydrates – Avoid refined sugars and processed foods as much as possible but carbohydrates are essential for brain function.
 The primary fuel source of the brain is glycogen